neo4j-product-examples/aura-graph-analytics/supply_chain/README.md

-# Identifying Bottlenecks in a Supply Chain
+# Testing Supply Chain Resiliency
 In this quick start you will:

 - Learn how to load data into AuraDB